aljazsim/validation-framework-for-net/README.md

 }
 ```

-In this case property Created must always present, but property Modified must have a value only when property Id > 0.
+In this case property Created must always have a value present, but property Modified must have a value only when property Id > 0.
 Default validation context will always be validated, but you have the option of adding as many different active validation contexts as needed that change according to the internal state of the object by overriding the GetActiveValidationContexts() method.

 ### Validation priority
 Sometimes you have multiple validation rules that can be invalid at the same time: